-School food authorities (SFA) participating in the federal School Nutrition Programs must observe both State and federal limitations on the use of cafeteria funds.
+School food authorities (SFA) participating in the federal School Nutrition Programs (SNP) must observe both State and federal limitations on the use of cafeteria funds.
 The factors affecting allowability of costs and additional information can be found in MB SNP-05-2020 Cafeteria Funds–Allowable Uses.
 This MB specifically addresses allowable construction costs and documentation requirements for cafeteria fund expenditures.
 Cafeteria funds must be used solely for the operation and improvement of child nutrition programs, and comply with federal regulations and state laws.

 Factors Affecting Allowability of Costs

 Costs must meet the following general criteria established in Title 2, Code of Federal Regulations (2 CFR), Part 200, in order to be allowable under federal awards.
 Costs must: